AlexAlexandreAlves/api-test-pattern/README.md

 ## Installation

-Run the bellow sentences to install and use the project:
+Run to install and use the project:

 `npm install`

-Or
+If you have any error during the test execution, run:

+`npm install -D typescript`
+`npm i ts-node`
+`npm i jest`
 `npm i ts-jest`
+`npm install --save-dev supertest`
 `npm i @types/supertest`

 ## Usage

-After you install the depencencies you can use the command bellow to run the tests:
+After you install the depencencies you can use the command below to run the tests:

 `npm test`

 ## Contact

-If you have interested to know more about it, you can feel free to contact me througt linkedin!
+If you're interested in finding out more, don't hesitate to contact me via linkedin!

 www.linkedin.com/in/alexalexandrealves